roytang/blog/content/post/2020/03/weeknotes-03-22/index.md

 When thinking about how the world is handling this pandemic, the words of one of my boardgame friends comes to mind:

 > "Everyone's playing like idiots!"

+A couple of relevant things I said on soc med this week:

+<time id="1240511778775171074">[2020-03-19 13:33] </time> I'm usually at home most of the time normally, so this staying at home isnt new for me, but I still find it hard to be productive in these times.
+It's like the virus thing is a lingering concern always at the back of my head

+<time id="1241665282327773184">[2020-03-22 17:57]</time> There’s a good chance we might have avoided the brunt of this, but nooo we didnt eant to hurt china’s feelings

 ---